rdavidhall3/r-pharma-js-toolchain-2022/workshop/exercise_1/exercise_1.md

 &nbsp;
 &nbsp;

 ## Step 3: Create React codebase.
-NOTE; We are going to skip this during the workshop
+NOTE: We are going to skip this during the workshop
 **Please skip to Step 4 for the workshop.
-This step contains a lot of downtime.**
-** I am keeping the steps in the document for your later reference.**
+This step contains a lot of downtime.
+I am keeping the steps in the document for your later reference.**

 0. OPTIONAL: If you did not complete the previous code sections, run the following commands in the **TERMINAL** to bring you codebase up to date: